 Another common reason to refinance is to reduce the term, or duration, of a homeowner’s mortgage.
 For example, a homeowner may have financed a home for 30-years initially but, after rates dropped, decided to refinance at a lower rate and at a 15-year term.
 Although this may not always lower your payment, it will considerably reduce the timeframe it takes to re-pay the mortgage loan.

 Sometimes, however, homeowner’s consider utilizing a cash-out refinance loan for various reasons, including debt consolidation, much-needed home improvements, or even investment opportunities.

 It’s really up to the homeowner to consider all of the options, weigh the costs to the associated benefits of refinancing, and to determine his or her refinance needs.

 *Payment examples only.
 Actual payment, rate, and costs could be higher.

-Contact a First Bank home loan consultant today to help answer any questions and to determine if refinancing is the best option for you.
+Contact a First Bank home loan advisor today to help answer any questions and to determine if refinancing is the best option for you.